Wanda Dumon

 What do you think helped you to survive?

-God – she thanks him every day.
-They say god is good to orphans and he was too good to her.
-Her husband said be good to your children, and she was.
-She didn’t have a doll, but her children did.
-She will leave money to orphans in her Will.
+God – I thank him every day.
+They say God is good to orphans and he was too good to me.
+My husband said be good to your children, and I was.
+I didn’t have a doll, but I made sure that my children did.
+I will leave money to orphans in my Will.

 What message would you like to leave for future generations?